petedavisdev/petedavis.dev/_notes/stackedit.md

 # Note taking with StackEdit
 I recently heard Wes Boss keeps his notes in markdown (.md) files and decided to see if I could find an efficient way to do that myself.

 Markdown is a great format for taking notes.
 You get all the formatting you might need to give your notes structure.
-Markdown has long been the formatMarkdown is fast becoming the content editing format of choice for the web - there are plenty of ways to convert markdown files web pages.
+Markdown has long been the standard format for code documentation, but it is rapidly becoming the format of choice for all web content.
 In my case I wanted to be able to turn notes into blog posts on my VuePress site.

 I wanted to store my notes in GitHub and keep notes in different repos alongside projects they related to, but I soon ran into a problem.